Prayer

 Prayer does not necessarily involve words.
 Being still before God, open to God’s presence and voice, is prayer.

 Closing our eyes can be helpful, as it removes distractions, but sometimes focusing on a Christian symbol can be helpful.
 For example, in St Mary’s church you might find inspiration from looking at a stained glass window, or the large crucifix over the screen in the centre aisle, or the empty cross of the risen Christ in the Chapel of Remembrance.
-You may like to light a candle there, or write a prayer on the prayer board.
-Prayer cards are available in the Chapel of Remembrance, in the North Chapel and on the chest behind the back pew on the right hand side of the nave.
+You may like to light a candle, or write a prayer on the prayer board in the North Chapel which is set aside for quiet reflection.
+Prayer cards are available there and on the chest behind the back pew on the right hand side of the nave.
+All requests are prayed for during our Tuesday Evening Prayer.

 Listening to God is prayer.
 God speaks to us in many ways: through our conscience, through other people, through beauty, art or music, through literature….to name but a few.
 We can also hear His voice through Scripture.
 For example: Listen to the promise of God’s forgiveness: “If we confess our sins, He who is faithful and just will forgive us our sins and cleanse us from all unrighteousness.”
 (1 John 1:9) …and here is the promise of Jesus to all His followers: “Whoever follows me will never walk in darkness but will have the light of life.”
 (John 8:12)